A robust approach to quantifying uncertainty in matching problems of causal inference: Robust Z-Test

 Our robust statistic in this case is defined as the pair:

-We provide general ILP formulations for computing the robust statistic under any kind of constraint on $\Agood$ by devising a linearized formulation of the $z$-statistic optimization problem that allows it to be solved with any ILP solver.
-ILP Formulations that are slightly different from each other (that we will discuss) can handle testing of $\Hate$ and $\Hatt$, and $\Hsharp$.
+Below, we provide general ILP formulations for computing the robust statistic under (balance and other types of) constraints on $\Agood$ by devising a linearized formulation of the $z$-statistic optimization problem that allows it to be solved with any ILP solver.
+ILP formulations that are slightly different from each other (that we will discuss) can handle testing of $\Hzero$ for the ATE and ATT.